 Maintaining Growth in the Wind Power Industry

 You cannot say it’s a new industry because its been around for quite some time however, you can call it a growth industry because yes, it’s still growing.
 In fact, I can see it getting bigger.
 My reason for this is that I can see some remote communities taking advantage of this technology, technology that is improving with better power storage and other modern machinery.
-Take for example, Event-Driven Architecture.
-Many business owners (and especially those who own wind power stations) are now able to take care of the business development properly and remotely by applying this industrial science.
-But What Is Event-Driven Architecture?
-Well, event-driven architecture is a software architecture and model used for designing applications.
-It is unlike the database-centric approach where incoming data is stored in a database and then called upon later for further analysis.
-By switching to an event-driven approach, businesses can undergo digital transformation easily.
-Furthermore, businesses can incorporate new technologies of EDA (such as digital twins, artificial intelligence, and edge computing) in new or already existing applications to reduce bottlenecks and increase efficiency.
-That could be one of the reasons how some large manufacturing plants are generating their own power effectively.
-I cannot say that we are there yet but as costs come down it looks like a viable alternative to what we can do now in many cases.
+I can also see some large manufacturing plants generating their own power to save on the costs because as we know, power is expensive to buy.
+I cannot say that we are there yet but as costs come down it looks like a viable alternative to what we do now in many cases.

 Seeing wind turbines is common place these days and they are a large part of energy production.
 A wind turbine harnesses wind power to generate electricity.
 The most common is a horizontal axis wind turbine application which have three main components.
 A rotor, which the blades are attached to.
 A gearbox which increases the RPM of the rotor.
 And a generator, that is rotated and produces electricity, power.